 Nicholas Hawkins.
 If our company undergoes a change of control and our successor does not assume or replace Mr. Hawkins' outstanding stock options with equivalently valued options and incentives, 69,566 of Mr. Hawkins' outstanding stock options will vest as to 25% of the then-unvested underlying shares of common stock.
-If Mr. Hawkins' outstanding stock options are assumed by our successor and if Mr. Hawkins' employment with our successor ends within 12 months following such change of common stock.
+If Mr. Hawkins' outstanding stock options are assumed by our successor and if Mr. Hawkins' employment with our successor ends within 12 months following such change of control due to his termination by our successor other than for "misconduct," these options will vest as to all of the then-unvested underlying shares of common stock.
 Furthermore, if our company undergoes a change of control and Mr. Hawkins undergoes an involuntary termination of his employment with us or our successor within 12 months following such change of control, an additional 8,696 of Mr. Hawkins' outstanding stock options will vest as to 100% of the then-unvested underlying shares of common stock.